The Sculptures of Liberdade Avenue – East

 With this article The Sculptures of Liberdade Avenue – East we complete our walk through the public art in this important artery of the city of Lisbon.

-This time we bring you seven public art pieces produced between the 18th and the 21st century.
+This time we bring you eight public art pieces produced between the 18th and the 21st century.

 We once again suggest you to walk downwards, but if you want to see everything on the same day, you can always start from the end of this route.